sgoldenlab/simba/docs/temp_3.md

 ### Scenario 1: When several mutually exclusive classifications are occuring in a given frame, set the classifier with the highest classification probability to present and the remaining classifiers to absent.

 Leave the `HIGHEST PROBABILITY` checkbox ticked, and tick the checkboxes for the classifiers that are mutually exclusive.
-For example, if you want select the classifier with the highest probability between `Attack` and `Sniffing` (when both `Attack` and `Sniffing` is classified as present within any given single frame), tick the checkboxes under the `Attack` and `Sniffing` headers.
+For example, if you want to select the classifier with the highest probability between `Attack` and `Sniffing` (when both `Attack` and `Sniffing` is classified as present within any given single frame), then tick the checkboxes under the `Attack` and `Sniffing` headers.

 Next, we need to tell SimBA how to deal with occations when `Attack` and `Sniffing` classification probabilities are equal.
 In the `TIE BREAK` dropdown, select the classifier that should "win" when classification probabilities of `Attack` and `Sniffing` are equal.
 In this example we pick `Sniffing` to "win" when `Attack` and `Sniffing` classification probabilities are equal: